When was Yale Founded?

 The teaching staff at Yale is made up of some of the most eminent authorities in their respective professions (including the upcoming recipient of the Nobel Prize in Literature, Louise Glück).

-The Social Sciences, Biological and Biomedical Sciences, History, Engineering, and Mathematics and Statistics are Yale’s most popular areas of study for undergraduate students.
-In keeping with the history of the liberal arts, Yale does not offer any minors.
+The Social Sciences, Biological and Biomedical Sciences, History, Engineering, Mathematics, and Statistics are Yale’s most popular areas of study for undergraduate students.
+Since Yale was founded, in line with the tradition of liberal arts, Yale doesn’t offer minors.

-However, Yale does provide a number of specialized departments and majors for students whose academic pursuits do not align with the school’s traditional departments.
+Instead, Yale does provide a number of specialized departments and majors for students whose academic pursuits do not align with the school’s traditional departments.
+Students have the option to pursue a multidisciplinary program, an advanced language certificate, an interdisciplinary certificate, or a skill-based certificate.
 These include the following:

 • Multidisciplinary Academic Programs, sometimes known as MAPs, are a collection of majors that are offered in multidisciplinary subjects, including the following: